My ringing cell phone displayed a name from someone I met while networking. I answered “Hi Steve.”

 - What products will be promoted?

-Read more about product definition in a marketing plan from eHow.com.
+Read more about product definition in a marketing plan from eHow.com and learn how to sell stuff.